Virtual engagement

-Virtual engagement is a metric used to determine the strength of an interaction between a company and its customers.

-Virtual engagement is commonly applied in customer lifecycle management, where virtual events play an important role in the marketing mix.
+Virtual engagement is any interaction between an organization and its audience that occurs through digital means.
+It is used in fields such as customer relationship management and digital communication strategies.
 Virtual environments are an important part of digital marketing strategies, helping businesses to measure audience participation and interest.

-Industry analysts emphasize the importance of community engagement, noting that businesses must focus on individual customer behavior to determine the effectiveness of their outreach efforts.
+Industry analysts emphasize the importance of community engagement and note that “Businesses must focus on individual customer behavior to determine the effectiveness of their outreach efforts.”